envirobly/stepped/README.md

 # Stepped Actions

 Stepped is a Rails engine for orchestrating complex workflows as a tree of actions.
-Each action is persisted, runs through Active Job, and can fan out into more actions (or waits) while keeping the parent action moving step-by-step as dependencies complete.
+Each action is persisted, runs through Active Job, and can fan out into more actions while keeping the parent action moving step-by-step as dependencies complete.

 The core ideas are: